galaxyproject/galaxy-hub/content/news/2024-07-01-GCC2024/index.md

 ## Poster Sessions

+The poster sessions at GCC2024, held during the first two days, showcased 55 posters, including 22 linked to conference talks, providing attendees with the opportunity to engage with presenters and delve deeper into their research over coffee.
+Topics ranged from technical advancements for Galaxy developers to metagenomics, drug discovery, and astrobiology.
+The posters highlighted new Galaxy features and resources, inspiring future projects, and showcased teaching activities, workshops, and exchange programs, emphasizing the community's dedication to education and collaboration.
+The Freiburg team contributed several posters, including:

+- **A Galaxy Workflow Developer's Companion in Your Browser** by David López
+- **Automating Social Media Outreach: A GitHub Workflow for Galaxy Community** by Arash Kadkhodaei
+- **Upgrading User Experience: Introducing the New Galaxy UI** by Alireza Heidari and Laila Los
+- **MAdLand Computational Resources Through Galaxy** by Deepti Varshney, Saskia Hiltemann, and Björn Grüning
+- **Community-Driven Standards Development for Reference Genome Generation** by Saim Momin and Björn Grüning
+- **WALL·E – Prevent Abuse of Interactive Research Environments** by Mira Kuntz
+- **Expanding Horizons: Single-Cell Multiomics Analysis Tools in Galaxy** by Pavankumar Videm
+- **Giving the Single Cell Community the Tools It Needs on Galaxy – an ELIXIR Staff Exchange Project** by Marisa Loach
+- **microGalaxy SIG: Microbial Data Analysis Resources in Galaxy** by Paul Zierep, Engy Nasr, and Saim Momin

 ## Trainings

 The conference featured various trainings for different levels and diverse topics such as Galaxy development, admin, and Galaxy-based scientific research.
 The Freiburg Galaxy team contributed by providing training for:

 * [BioConda & BioContainers](https://galaxyproject.org/events/gcc2024/training/bioconda) by Björn Grüning
-* [Machine Learning](https://galaxyproject.org/events/gcc2024/training/machine-learning) by Anup Kumar *et. al.*
+* [Machine Learning](https://galaxyproject.org/events/gcc2024/training/machine-learning) by Anup Kumar et. al.
-* [Galaxy Backend Development](https://galaxyproject.org/events/gcc2024/training/backend-dev) by David Lopez *et. al.*
+* [Galaxy Backend Development](https://galaxyproject.org/events/gcc2024/training/backend-dev) by David Lopez et. al.
-* [Alphafold in Galaxy](https://galaxyproject.org/events/gcc2024/training/alphafold) by Björn Grüning *et. al.*
+* [Alphafold in Galaxy](https://galaxyproject.org/events/gcc2024/training/alphafold) by Björn Grüning et. al.
 * [Pathogen Detection from (Direct Nanopore) Sequencing Data using Galaxy](https://galaxyproject.org/events/gcc2024/training/microbiome-analysis) by Engy Nasr
-* [CSS Deep-Dive](https://galaxyproject.org/events/gcc2024/training/frontend-dev) by Laila Los *et. al.*
+* [CSS Deep-Dive](https://galaxyproject.org/events/gcc2024/training/frontend-dev) by Laila Los et. al.
 * [Collecting, Organizing, and Broadcasting Galaxy Tools for a Dedicated Scientific Community (using the Galaxy CoDex)](https://galaxyproject.org/events/gcc2024/training/frontend-dev) by Paul Zierep

 ## Panel Discussion

+GCC2024 hosted a panel discussion with prominent members of the Galaxy community, moderated by Enis Afgan, Associate Research Scientist at Johns Hopkins University and Galaxy Project Administrator.
+The panelists were Brad Langhorst, Group Leader at New England Biolabs; Shurjo K. Sen, Program Director at the National Institutes of Health; Wendi Bacon, Senior Lecturer at The Open University and Galaxy Project Administrator with expertise in single-cell analysis; and Jeremy Goecks, Assistant Center Director of Research Informatics at Moffitt Cancer Center.
+They provided valuable insights from diverse sectors of the Galaxy ecosystem, including biotechnology, medical research, and federal funding.

 ## Birds of a Feather (BoF)

+Birds of a Feather (BoF) sessions at GCC2024 offered a vibrant platform for diverse Galaxy ecosystem communities to exchange ideas on a wide range of topics.
+The 13 sessions covered subjects from technical data management to microbiology and mass spectrometry, and included discussions on upcoming events like the Galaxy Training Academy in October and the Art of Phylogeny.
+The Freiburg team actively contributed by leading sessions on:

+- **The Future of Galaxy in EOSC** by Björn Grüning
+- **Galaxy Collaborative Writing Group** by Marisa Loach
+- **microGalaxy SIG with BioDIGS and GDSCN** by Paul Zierep

 ## CoFest